valentinvogt/npde-summary/chapters/11.typ

 The *consistency error* is defined as follows:
 $ eps := max_j {F(u(x_j, t), u(x_(j+1), t)) - f(u(x_(j+1/2), t))}, $
-if we assume $u$ to be an exact solution of If $eps = Order(h^q)$, the flux is called _q-th order consistent_. $q$ is then the order of convergence of the FV method.
+if we assume $u$ to be an exact solution of the Cauchy Problem @eq:cauchy-problem.
+If $eps = Order(h^q)$, the flux is called _q-th order consistent_. $q$ is then the order of convergence of the FV method.

-We get at most order one convergence in the maximum and the
+We get at most order one convergence in both $L^1$ and maximum norm due to the following fact:
-$L^1$ norm.
-This can be seen by the following fact:
 #mybox("Order barrier for monotone numerical fluxes")[
   Monotone numerical fluxes (@def:monotone-flux) are at most first order consistent.